 New Yorkers who are 5 – 6 years of age may receive an update bivalent booster dose of Pfizer at least 2 months after their most recent monovalent booster dose.

 New Yorkers who are 6 years of age and older may receive an updated bivalent booster dose of either Pfizer or Moderna at least 2 months after their most recent monovalent booster dose.

 At this time, only one bivalent booster dose is recommended for all individuals, if you are unsure if you have received a monovalent or bivalent booster dose previously, please contact your health care provider.

 What about children?

 Children 5 – 11 who are at least 28 days past their initial Pfizer-BioNTech or Moderna series may receive an additional (third) dose.
-Individuals 5-11 who received a 3 dose primary series of Pfizer may also receive a monovalent Pfizer-BioNTech booster dose 3 months after their additional (third) dose.
+Individuals 5 years of age and older who received a 3 dose primary series of may also receive a bivalent Pfizer-BioNTech (5 years and older) or Moderna (6 years and older) booster dose 2 months after their additional (third) dose.